htrixe/htrixe/README.md

  </h2>
 <img src="https://visitor-badge.glitch.me/badge?page_id=htrixe&left_color=green&right_color=red" alt="visitor badge"/>

-  am Hugo, a passionate and creative software developer from 🇵🇹 with experience in the programming and mobile development areas.
+  I am Hugo, a passionate and creative software developer from 🇵🇹 with experience in the programming and mobile development areas.
 Creating projects with creativity and efficiency and passionate with new technologies.
 Working for some time with